 The medicine can only be obtained with a prescription.

 How is Emend used?

-In chemotherapy, the usual dose of Emend is one 125-mg capsule by mouth one hour before the start of chemotherapy.
-After chemotherapy, one 80-mg capsule is taken each day for the next two days.
-It must be given with other medicines that also prevent nausea and vomiting, including a corticosteroid (such as dexamethasone) and a ‘5HT3 antagonist’ (such as ondansetron).
+In chemotherapy, the usual dose of Emend in adults and children from 12 years of age is one 125 mg capsule by mouth one hour before the start of chemotherapy.
+After chemotherapy, one 80 mg capsule is taken each day for the next two days.
+It must be given with other medicines that also prevent nausea and vomiting, including a corticosteroid (such as dexamethasone) and a ‘5-HT3 antagonist’ (such as ondansetron).

-Emend 165 mg is given only once one hour before the start of chemotherapy.
+Emend 165 mg is given to adults only once, one hour before the start of chemotherapy.
 It is only given on the first day of the chemotherapy and is followed by treatment involving a corticosteroid and a 5-HT3 antagonist.

-In PONV, the usual dose is one 40-mg capsule given within the three hours before the patient is anaesthetised (‘put to sleep’).
+In PONV, the usual dose is one 40 mg capsule given to adults within the three hours before the patient is anaesthetised (‘put to sleep’).